calimarkus/JDFlipNumberView/readme.md

     [self.view addSubview: flipNumberView];
     flipNumberView.frame = CGRectMake(20,100,300,100);

 That's it.
 This will display a working, flipping, animating countdown view!
+See the example project for other examples.

 ## Possible animations